DPDK/dpdk/doc/guides/prog_guide/overview.rst

 Overview
 ========

-This section gives a global overview of the architecture of Intel® Data Plane Development Kit (Intel® DPDK).
+This section gives a global overview of the architecture of Data Plane Development Kit (DPDK).

-The main goal of the Intel® DPDK is to provide a simple, complete framework for fast packet processing in data plane applications.
+The main goal of the DPDK is to provide a simple, complete framework for fast packet processing in data plane applications.
 Users may use the code to understand some of the techniques employed, to build upon for prototyping or to add their own protocol stacks.
-Alternative ecosystem options that use the Intel® DPDK are available.
+Alternative ecosystem options that use the DPDK are available.

 The framework creates a set of libraries for specific environments through the creation of an Environment Abstraction Layer (EAL),